Code of Conduct

 Behavior that is acceptable to one person may not be acceptable to another, so we ask that you use discretion to be sure that respect is communicated.
 Harassment intended in a joking manner nevertheless constitutes unacceptable behavior.
 Retaliation for reporting harassment is also a violation of this policy, as is reporting an incident in bad faith.
 It is essential to remember that it is the perception by the observer and/or receiver of any of the above, not the intent by the perpetrator, that constitutes a violation of the code of conduct.

-Any harassment, whether experienced directly or witnessed, should be reported promptly to Jean Rosenberg, Director, Meetings and Events, ASPB – firstname.lastname@example.org or +1 301-792-5883.
+Any harassment, whether experienced directly or witnessed, should be reported promptly to Jean Rosenberg, Director, Meetings and Marketing, ASPB – firstname.lastname@example.org or +1 301-792-5883.
 All complaints will be taken seriously and responded to promptly.
 Confidentiality will be maintained to the extent that it does not compromise the rights of others.

 What We Will Do